Cool, that's good to know.

 I enjoy the Classics way more then the Mini, but both are enjoyable.
 I hope Classics keeps running after the Ongoing/Mini ends.

-Pull List: Valiant Comics, Haunted Horror, Popeye Classics, Suicide Squad, Uncanny X-Force, X-Men
+Pull List: Dynamite Comics (15 titles), Haunted Horror, Popeye Classics, Suicide Squad

 I think what happened was, when it first started appearing (as a mini), it sold much better than expected.
 Then, when we suddenly had two ongoing titles, the sales dropped huge.
 Personally, as much as I enjoyed the first issue of the mini/ongoing, I couldn't rationalize spending the money on a continuing basis, considering the dollars I already have committed elsewhere.